RoySRC/MiniJavaCompiler/index.md

 [here](https://cs.colostate.edu/~pouchet/classes/CS453SP20/hw25-minijava/cs453/doc/miniJava-typesystem.pdf).

 ## Project Layout
+This compiler uses the vapor programming language as an intermediate representation and does incremental lowering to vapor-M and finally to MIPS assembly.
+This compiler only supports printing of integer values to screen, printing of strings are not supported.
 This project is separated into five modules:

 * Typechecking
 * Vapor Intermediate Representation (IR) code generation
 * Vapor-M (Vapor-Machine) IR code generation